Sweet Briar College: Undergraduate admissions

-In 2024, Sweet Briar accepted 75.7% of undergraduate applicants, with admission standards considered difficult and with those enrolled having an average 3.54 high school GPA.
-The college does not require submission of standardized test scores, Sweet Briar being a test optional school.
-Those enrolled that submitted test scores had an average 1190 SAT score (22% submitting scores) or average 26 ACT score (15% submitting scores).
+In 2026, Sweet Briar accepted 71.7% of undergraduate applicants, with admission standards considered challenging and with those enrolled having an average 3.54 high school GPA.
+The college does not require submission of standardized test scores but they will be considered if submitted, Sweet Briar being a test optional school.
+Those enrolled that submitted test scores had an average 1210 SAT score (25% submitting scores) or average 24 ACT score (9% submitting scores).
+Sweet Briar does not have an application fee; it is free to apply.
+Applicants are required to submit GPAs, to submit recommendations, and to complete a college preparatory program.
+Submission of high school class rank is not required, but will be considered if submitted.

 Rankings

-Sweet Briar is ranked tied for No. 173 out of 211 National Liberal Arts Colleges by U.S. News & World Report, tied for No. 56 in Best Undergraduate Teaching, and tied for No. 78 in Top Performers on Social Mobility.
+For 2026, Sweet Briar is ranked tied for No. 164 out of 207 National Liberal Arts Colleges by U.S. News & World Report, tied for No. 56 in Best Undergraduate Teaching, tied for No. 78 in Top Performers on Social Mobility, and tied for No.113 out of 292 in Best Undergraduate Engineering Programs where a doctorate is not offered for its ABET-accredited program.

 Architecture

 The college's architecture is dominated by the work of Ralph Adams Cram, who also lent his architectural expertise to the campuses of Princeton University and West Point, among others.
 Although Cram's forte was Gothic Revival, he designed Sweet Briar in the Colonial Revival style, using red brick buildings with white balustrades and arcades.

 Twenty-one of the thirty campus buildings were designated as the "Sweet Briar College Historic District" by the National Register of Historic Places.
 Sweet Briar House, which traditionally houses the college president, is among these buildings.

 The campus property includes the Sweet Briar plantation burial ground (known as the slave cemetery), where upwards of 60 slaves are buried.

 Archaeologists have uncovered many slave artifacts on campus.
 A slave cabin from the 1840s, which was also used for early college employees, is behind Sweet Briar House.

 Many of the college's faculty and staff live on campus, in homes that they rent or privately own.
 The land these homes are on belongs to the college.